-This course will introduce concepts in programming web application servers.
-We will study of the fundamental architectural elements of programming web sites that produce content dynamically.
-The primary technology introduced will be Java Servlets and Java Server Pages (JSPs), but we will also cover the related topics as necessary so that students may build significant applications.
+This course covers the concepts in required to demonstrate critical knowledge of programming web application servers.
+The student will gain advanced knowledge of the fundamental architectural elements of programming web sites that produce content dynamically.
+The primary development tools which will be introduced will be HTML,

+JavaScript and PHP but the course will also cover related topics dealing with content development as necessary so that students may build significant applications.